canonical/sphinx-docs-starter-pack/docs/how-to/update-starter-packs/new-starter-pack.rst

 .. meta::
-   :description: Learn how to update Sphinx starter pack projects that use the ``canonical-sphinx`` extenstion.
+   :description: Learn how to update Sphinx starter pack projects that use the canonical-sphinx extension.

 .. _update-new-starter-pack: